michinobuimai/F.S.R.-Maze-Generator/README.md

 I quite like it as this doesnt need ANY storing logic -> last cell visited bull crap and weird remembering of visited cells isnt needed for this algorithm.

 All you need to do is rotate the u shapes (which is insane cause this scales infinitely).

+How does it scale?

+for the smalles working one its 4x4 cells that need to be connected it uses 5 u shapes

+for the next size its 8x8 cells and uses 21 u shapes

+so the scaling is 2^(1+x) with x natural numbers